krifik/test_fullstack_frontend/README.md

-# Backend build with golang
+# Frontend build with Vue

 Foobar is a Python library for dealing with word pluralization.